SINE KWENTO: Filipino Film and Stories

 6pm – 10pm – Outdoors at the museum.
 Enjoy an evening of stories and a social distancing dance party with DJ Qolaj aka Miko Aguilar.
 Performances include spoken word with Jamie Estepa and Sherwin Ginez.
 Dancers from Maraya Performing Arts with Anjanette Maraya-Ramey.

 Covid guidelines will be given to all participants and will be strictly enforced.
-The event will take place at the museum and include food trucks and vendors.
-Specialty tropical cocktails by at the Lambanog bar.
+The event will take place at the museum and include food by Leaf it B and Hello Donut.
+Specialty tropical mocktails at the tropical bar.
 Participants can join in from around the world on our live stream of the event.

 Sat.
 Nov.
 21- Lokal Shorts (on line)